richardatval/www.yesproject.org/contact.md

 published: true
 ---

-If you're aged 15-24 years old, not in education, employment or training and live in Leicester and Leicestershire.
+The Youth Employability Support (YES) Project can support you if you’re 15-24 years old, not in education, employment or training and live in Leicester and Leicestershire.

-Complete the form below and we'll be intouch with more information about how you can access support from the YES Project.
+For more information on how to access the YES Project complete the form below:

 {% include contact.html %}